karmab/kcli/doc/index.md

 docker run -it --security-opt label:disable -v ~/.kcli:/root/.kcli -v /var/run/libvirt:/var/run/libvirt --entrypoint=/usr/bin/klist.py karmab/kcli $@
 ```

-Additionally, there are four ansible kcli modules under extras, with sample playbooks:
+Additionally, there are ansible kcli modules in [this repo](https://github.com/karmab/ansible-kcli-modules), with sample playbooks:

 - kvirt_vm allows you to create/delete vm (based on an existing profile or a template)
 - kvirt_plan allows you to create/delete a plan
 - kvirt_product allows you to create/delete a product (provided you have a product repository configured)
 - kvirt_info allows you to retrieve a dict of values similar to `kcli info` output.
 You can select which fields to gather

-Those modules rely on python3 so you will need to pass `-e 'ansible_python_interpreter=path_to_python3'` to your ansible-playbook invocations if your default ansible installation is based on python2
+Those modules rely on python3 so you will need to pass `-e 'ansible_python_interpreter=path_to_python3'` to your ansible-playbook invocations ( or set it in your inventory) if your default ansible installation is based on python2

 Both kvirt_vm, kvirt_plan and kvirt_product support overriding parameters